Path integral Monte Carlo simulation of global and local superfluidity in liquid $^{4}$He reservoirs separated by nanoscale apertures: PIMC calculations for translation-invariant, cylindrically symmetric potential

+where $\theta(z) = 1$ ($z\ge 0$) and $\theta(z) = 0$ ($z<0$) is the step function.
+The displacement length $d$ was shown in Ref.\onlinecite{hills} to scale near $T_{\lambda}$ as the reciprocal of the (roton) energy gap.
+To formulate a local version of the displacement length for cylindrically symmetric containers, we seek for each coordinate $z$ the distance $d(z)$ such that

-is satisfied.
-In practice, the right hand side of this equation is evaluated by trapezoid rule integration of the spatially discrete $\rho_{s}(R,Z)$ data obtained by integrating $\rho_s(\vec{r})$ over $\phi$.
-The distance $R_{t}-D(Z)$ is then averaged over $Z$ to determine a global estimate of the displacement length.
+is satisfied, where the tube radius at axis coordinate $z$ is defined by $R_{t}(z)$.
+In practice, the right hand side of Eq.(\ref{eqn:displength}) is evaluated by trapezoid rule integration of the spatially discrete $\rho_{s}(R,z)$ numerical data, which are in turn obtained by integrating the full numerical distribution $\rho_{s}(\vec{r})$ over $\phi$. $\rho_{s}(R,z)$ is defined to be the mean longitudinal superfluid density at the coordinate $(R,z)$.
+In the present work, we consider only the simplest case of $R_{t}(z)=R_{t}$ for all $z$.